gbv/coli-conc.gbv.de/docker/README.md

 docker compose up -d
 ```

 The website needs to be built after each update, as it is dependent on the specified `URL` and `PATHPREFIX`.
-This build will be run in the background each time the container is started.
+This build will be run in the background (if needed) each time the container is started.

 To run the build manually: